- About Us

 View the MyDegrees video tutorials

 Internships are not required as part of the Sociology major requirements, but are highly encouraged.
-If you are interested in earning Sociology internship credit (SOC 410) for an internship expereince, please contact our Internship Coordinator, Kathleen Stanley: email@example.com
+If you are interested in earning Sociology internship credit (SOC 410) for an internship experience, please contact our Internship Coordinator, Kathleen Stanley: firstname.lastname@example.org.

 Internship credits are variable (1-16), and based upon internship site hours throughout the term.
 Students must get coordinator approval and an override to register for internship credits (SOC 410).